alexhalcazar/March_Madness_2025/data_card.md

 **Limited Maintenance** - The data will not be updated, but any technical issues will be addressed.

-**Deprecated** - This dataset is obsolete or is no longer being maintained.

 #### Version Details
 <!-- scope: periscope -->